-One mandatory group loan counseling meeting will be planned between the second and third year.
-The group meeting will be scheduled during the lunch hour or in the early evening and last approximately 90 minutes.
+Group loan counseling sessions will be planned annually and all second and third year students will be expected to attend.
 Additionally, all students will be required to update, track and calculate their annual HMS debt and projected repayment on the free AAMC Medloans Organizer and Calculator.
 The Financial Aid Office will update students about issues which affect their educational debt.
 Budgetary management tips are discussed and there are demonstrations of financial planning web resources.